SemanticMediaWiki/SemanticCite/CONFIGURATION.md

 The generation of a citation text is handled by different rules resolved through the following process.

-Templates assigned to a specific citation resource type (assigned by the `MediaWiki:Sci-template-definition` page) will determine the general rules how indentifiers are positioned or formatted within a citation text.
+`MediaWiki:Sci-template-definition` describes and maps citation resource types to specific templates.
+A template will then describe the rules of how indentifiers are expected to be formatted in order to generate a citation text.

 <pre>
  online|SciteOnlineResourceFormatter